 Ben Stokes is set to captain England for the first time in Root’s absence.
-England captain Joe Root is set to miss the first Test against the West Indies next week as he will attend the birth of his second child.
+England captain Joe Root is set to miss the first Test against the West Indies.

 The three-Test series between the two teams will mark the resumption of cricket after the sport was suspended in March due to the coronavirus pandemic.

-Root will leave the England squad, who are currently training in a bio-secure environment in Southampton where the first Test will take place, on Wednesday 1 July.
-After the birth of his child and upon leaving the hospital with his family, he will self-isolate at home for seven days before rejoining the squad.
+Therefore, Root will leave the England squad, who are currently training in a bio-secure environment in Southampton where the first Test will take place; on Wednesday 1 July.
+After the birth of his child and upon leaving the hospital with his family.
+He will self-isolate at home for seven days before rejoining the squad.

-Vice-captain Stokes will fill in during Root’s absence, something the all-rounder previously said would be a “huge honour”.
-It will be Stokes’ first game in charge of England, and his first game as captain of any side since 2008, when he captained Durham Under-17s.
+Vice-captain Ben Stokes will fill in during Root’s absence, something the all-rounder previously said would be a “huge honour”.
+It will be Ben Stokes’ first game in charge of England, and his first game as captain of any side since 2008 when he captained Durham Under-17s.

-Wicket-keeper Jos Buttler will replace Stokes as vice-captain, returning to the role he held prior to Stokes’ re-appointment as Root’s deputy in July 2019.
+Wicketkeeper Jos Buttler will replace Stokes as vice-captain; returning to the role he held prior to Ben Stokes re-appointment as Root’s deputy in July 2019.